TiLied/GenDocsLib/README.md

 ## Some Todos
 - [x] ~Figure out "& q u o t ;" stuff~
-- [x] ~Generate more MDN-content docs and not only [web-api](https://github.com/mdn/content/tree/main/files/en-us/web/api)~ partially completed! generated web
+- [x] ~Generate more MDN-content docs and not only [web-api](https://github.com/mdn/content/tree/main/files/en-us/web/api)~ ~partially completed! generated web~ Reverted, extra files not used, will be added manually in "Docs2" see: https://github.com/TiLied/GenCSharpLib/blob/6be70be394270fc1aeebc919eab4314237db4bd1/GenCSharpLib/GenCSharp.cs#L1379.
 - [ ] Do members in xml, see [this](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/examples)
 - [ ] How to do parameters???